 Many AI sales tools lure you in with a free plan, which is a great way to test the waters.
 For example, you can try a tool like Fireflies.ai for free to see how it records and transcribes your meetings.
 However, these free tiers always have limitations.
 You might hit a cap on usage, like with Lavender, which limits its free plan to five email analyses per month.
 To get the features that actually drive revenue, like advanced analytics or more usage, you’ll need to upgrade.
 Paid plans, like those for Salesforce Sales Cloud, start at a set price per user and give you the consistent access your team needs to perform.

-Per-User Pricing Models and Hidden Fees
+Understanding Per-User Pricing and Hidden Fees

 The most common pricing structure you'll see is a per-user, per-month fee.
 This model seems straightforward, but the details matter.
 A tool like HubSpot Sales Hub might offer a starter plan for a low price, but critical features like predictive lead scoring are often reserved for higher-priced enterprise tiers.
 This is why it’s so important to look past the initial price tag and see which features are included.
 You need to map your team’s needs to the features in each plan to avoid unexpected costs or the need for a quick upgrade.
 Some platforms, like Gong, don't list prices at all, requiring you to get a custom quote, which is more common for enterprise-level solutions.

-Enterprise Solutions and Custom Quotes
+When to Consider Enterprise Plans and Custom Quotes

 When you're scaling a larger sales team, you'll likely encounter tools that require a custom quote.
 Companies like Clari and Conversica skip standard pricing tiers because their solutions are not one-size-fits-all.
 Instead, they work with you to build a package tailored to your specific business needs, team size, and integration requirements.
 This approach can feel less transparent, but it often leads to a better long-term partnership.
 It allows you to negotiate a price based on the value you’ll receive and ensures the platform is configured to support your unique go-to-market strategy.
 This is especially important when you need a tool that aligns perfectly with your sales playbook and revenue goals.